kengdeb/Coursera/README.md

 # Coursera
-This is for google coursera Python with google
+This is for google coursera Python introduction